-The Port di Castello's arch is built of trachyte blocks, with two protruding molded shelves.
+The Porta di Castello's arch is built of trachyte blocks, with two protruding molded shelves.
 Its three coats of arms, three arched windows, and niche were all 16th century additions.

 And its crenellations are a much more recent restoration addition.